IgniteUI/indigo-design-docfx/en/creating-an-artboard.md

 ## What you need

 If the [Titillium Web Font][1] isn't installed on your computer, please do it before starting.
-All texts in the Indigo Design System use it.
+All texts in the **Indigo.Design System** use it.

 ## Step by step